Hierarchical Budget Policy Optimization for Adaptive Reasoning

-To guide efficient reasoning within each budget hierarchy, we introduce a piecewise reward function that combines the strengths of classical and cosine-shaped reward forms.
+To enable efficient reasoning within each budget hierarchy, we design a piecewise reward function with distinct behaviors inside and outside budget boundaries.
 Within the assigned budget, rewards are monotonically non-decreasing to preserve exploratory flexibility.
 Beyond the budget, cosine decay and length deviation penalties are applied to encourage the model to return to its designated exploration space.
-This design establishes differentiated incentives across subgroups: shorter budgets favor concise solutions with higher rewards, while longer budgets retain standard rewards for extended reasoning.
+This creates a natural gradient of incentives: shorter budgets favor concise solutions with higher rewards, while longer budgets retain standard rewards for extended reasoning.
 The result is a reward landscape that teaches models not just to reason efficiently within constraints, but to recognize which constraint level matches the problem at hand.

-Our evaluation on four reasoning benchmarks shows that \methodname achieves a superior trade-off between efficiency and accuracy compared to existing approaches, as the results shown in the right part of Figure~\ref{fig:1}.
-It consistently outperforms both length-controlled methods with hard constraints and adaptive methods based on discrete mode selection.
-More importantly, \methodname demonstrates genuinely adaptive behavior: it automatically adjusts token usage, ranging from hundreds for simple problems to thousands for complex reasoning tasks, indicating that the model has learned to allocate computational resources based on problem complexity.